Synchrotron-SOLEIL/KiCad-Lib/README.md

 This repository contains the components (schematic symbols and footprints) libraries used for miscellaneous projects developped by Synchrotron SOLEIL.

 There are meant to be used with KiCad EDA (http://www.kicad-pcb.org).
-Most components were created from scratch, few have been modified from KiCad's librariries.
+Most components were created from scratch, some have been modified from KiCad's librariries.

 Projects includes: